RACHIT-KUSHWAHA/ShonaAi/README.md

 DISABLE_MONGO=true
 ```

-## 🎯 Created with Love
+## 👨‍💻 About

-Shona was lovingly created by **Rachit** to be the perfect AI girlfriend - caring, intelligent, and always there for you.
-She represents the future of personal AI companionship.
+Shona was created by **Rachit** as an intelligent AI chat assistant.
+Built with modern AI technology for efficient and helpful communication.

 ---

-**Ready to meet your AI girlfriend?** Start chatting with Shona today! 💕
+**Ready to try Shona AI?** Start chatting today! �